telecomcraft/homelabs/docs/labs/networks/vyos/installing-vyos-on-proxmox.md

     For our home lab use, we will be using the rolling releases, and in a later video, we'll cover how to regularly update to the latest rolling release as new features become available.

+Go to [https://vyos.io](https://vyos.io/) and look for the "Download" link in the main menu.
+Select “Free Download” from the dropdown menu, and look for the heading that says “[Available builds](https://vyos.net/get/nightly-builds/).”
+Find the first link in the list, but instead of downloading it, however, just copy the link URL.

 Go to the “local” storage view of your Proxmox hypervisor and click on "ISO Images".
 Click on the “Download from URL” button and paste the link URL we just